All links are created equal, right?

 Tier 2 backlinks are links that directly pass ranking value to tier-one links.

 One way to strengthen those links is with social signals.
-When you pass social signals to your tier 1 backlinks (i.e. sites that linked to you), you will ultimately boost their effectiveness and this will improve your overall Google rankings.
+When you pass social signals to your tier 1 backlinks (i.e. sites that linked to you), you will ultimately boost their effectiveness and this will improve your overall Google rankings and get you that high PR you desire.

 As for tier 2 backlinks, there are 3 simple steps that you need to follow…